ml-energy/amdsmi/README.md

 ## 📦 Versioning

-AMDSMi seems to have two parallel release strategies:
+AMDSMI seems to have two parallel release strategies:
 1. AMDSMI package releases, based on year, month, and revision (e.g., 24.5.0).
 2. ROCm-based releases, which is released whenever a new ROCm version is released (e.g., 6.2.2).